SevaSafris/angular-auth-seed/README.md

 Now browse to the app at [`localhost:3000`][local-app-url].

+Once started, `gulp` will watch for changes made to the `src` paths (configured in `gulpfile.js`), and will automatically recompile the relevant application assets.

 #### Build and Development Workflow

 The `angular-auth-seed` project uses `gulp` for workflow management, which refers to `gulpfile.js` for definitions of the following tasks:

-1. `build:index` - Copy and interpolate `src/index.html` and `src/index-async.html` to `app`.
+1. `build:index` - Copy and interpolate `src/index.html` and `src/index-async.html` to `app` directory.
   * Without `--prod` argument: Generates `index.html` and `index-async.html` for debugging and testing.
   * With `--prod` argument: Generates `index.html` and `index-async.html` for production.
+1. `build:html` - Pre-cache html templates located in `app/templates/**/*.html` to `app/js/templates.js`.
 1. `clean:html` - Remove `js/templates.js`.
 1. `build:css` - Translate LESS templates in `app/less/**/*.less` to `app/css` directory.
 1. `clean:css` - Remove `app/css` directory.
-1. `build:js` - *Build JavaScript source.*
+1. `build:js` - Build JavaScript source.
-  * Without `--prod` argument: Concatenate, annotate and sourcemap JavaScript source files located in `src/js/**/*.js` to `app/js/app.js` and `app/js/app.js.map`.
+  * Without `--prod` argument: Concatenate and annotate JavaScript source files located at `src/js/**/*.js` in `app/js/app.js`, and create sourcemap in `app/js/app.js.map`.
-  * With `--prod` argument: Concatenate, annotate, uglify and sourcemap JavaScript source files located in `src/js/**/*.js`, as well as the html templates to `app/js/app.min.js` and `app/js/app.min.js.map`.
+  * With `--prod` argument: Concatenate, annotate, minify and uglify JavaScript source files located at `src/js/**/*.js`, as well as the html templates at `src/template` in `app/js/app.min.js`, and create sourcemap in `app/js/app.min.js.map`.
 1. `clean:js` - Remove `app/js`.
-1. `test:unit` - *Run unit tests and put reports in `test` directory.
-See [here](#unit-testing) for more details.*
+1. `test:unit` - Run unit tests and put reports in `test` directory.
+See [here](#unit-testing) for more details.
   * Without `--watch` argument: Run unit tests in "singleRun mode".
   * With `--watch` argument: Run unit tests in "watch mode".
-1. `clean:test:unit` - Remove `test` directory.
+1. `clean:test:unit` - Remove `app/test` directory.
-1. `test:e2e` - *Run end-to-end tests.
-See [here](#e2e-testing) for more details.*
+1. `test:e2e` - Run end-to-end tests.
+See [here](#e2e-testing) for more details.

 1. **`test`** - Run `test:unit` and `test:e2e` tasks.

 1. **`clean`** - Run `clean:css`, `clean:html`, `clean:js`, and `clean:test:unit` tasks.

-1. **`build`** - Run `build:css`, `build:html`, and `build:js` tasks.
+1. **`build`** - Run `build:index`, `build:css`, `build:html`, and `build:js` tasks.

 1. **`start`** - Run `build` task; start watching for changes on the `src.js`, `src.less`, and `src.html` paths; start the development webserver.

-`build` - Task to build `js/app.sj`

 #### Concatenation, Annotation, and Pre-Caching

 The `angular-auth-seed` project is designed with cohesion in mind.
 The build workflow pushes a lot of complexity of the JavaScript loading and template pre-caching to "build time", instead of "run time".
-This policy allows developers to catch many errors before the applicatioin is loaded in the browser -- errors that would otherwise be realized only once the application is executed.
-To accomplish this, the project has been configured with the [Gulp Workflow Manager][gulp] to concatenate and annotate the JavaScript source, and pre-cache the html templates into `app/js/app.js` and `app/js/templates.js` for development, and a single `app/js/app.min.js` for production (with the `--prod` argument passed to gulp).
+This allows developers to catch errors before the applicatioin is loaded in the browser -- errors that would otherwise be realized once the application is executed.
+To accomplish this, the project has been configured with the [Gulp Workflow Manager][gulp] to concatenate and annotate the JavaScript source to `app/js/app.js`, and pre-cache the html templates to `app/js/templates.js` for development, and otherwise into a single `app/js/app.min.js` for production (with the `--prod` argument passed to `gulp`).

-When developing, the webserver is accompanied by watch tasks that detect changes to source files, CSS, and templates.
+When developing, the webserver is bootstrapped by watch tasks that detect changes to source files, CSS, and templates.
 When a change is detected, the relevant task is performed to regenerate the appropriate compiled asset.
 When executed, the compilation tasks send messages to the OS's notification system upon successful execution.

 #### Adding Dependencies with Bower

-[Bower][bower] is the dependency management tool used for import of client-side code, modules, and frameworks.
+[Bower][bower] is the dependency management tool used to import client-side code, modules, and frameworks.
 When installing a new package via bower, you must include the package's *main file* to be loaded by your application.
 This is most commony done by editing `index.html` in most projects.
 However, in this project, this is different, because all JavaScript and html template resources are combined (concatenated, annotated, and pre-cached) into a single `app/js/app.js` (or `app/js/app.min.js` for `--prod` builds) file.
 To include newly installed bower packages to the build, you must edit the `lib` array defined in the `// Paths` section of `gulpfile.js`.

 #### Production Builds